 A: The total premium amount is added to the 2% shareholder's gross earnings so that the income is taxed appropriately.

-It's important to keep retirement deductions or contributions up to date throughout the year so that we can be sure to create accurate W-2s for your employees.
-If you missed adding these to Gusto for reporting purposes, or need to update this information before we file your quarterly or annual taxes, follow the steps below to add them retroactively.
+If you missed adding deductions or contributions to Gusto for reporting purposes, or if you need to update this information before we file your quarterly or annual taxes, follow these steps.